|

-Fishing from Babbacombe Pier , Torquay.
+Fishing guide to Babbacombe Pier

 Babbacombe Pier is a popular place to fish and is often busy with groups of people all fishing from one tiny place.
 There is a very steep hill going down to the pier but you can drive down.